kushaldas/tunir/docs/why.rst

 if we have a system to create/maintain/terminate cloud instances.
 Of course I do not want any actual cloud, it will be a different monster to maintain.

 This is the point where I came up with Tunir.
-Tunir is a simple continuous integration (CI) system that will help me run automated tests for the cloud images.
+Tunir is a simple testing tool that will help me run automated tests for the cloud images.
 I kept the system generic enough to execute any kind of tests people want.

 The configuration is very minimal with Tunir.